Persuasive Writing: Will You Take Me Home?

 Tap on animals to see their bio and jot a few notes.

-Enlarge photo of the animal by using fingers to drag photo to fit the screen.
+Enlarge the photo of the animal by using fingers to drag the photo to fit the screen.

 Practice taking a screenshot of an animal by pressing the home and the power button at the same time.

-Open ChatterPix and allow access to microphone and camera roll.
+Open ChatterPix and allow access to the microphone and camera roll.

 Familiarize yourself with ChatterPix by walking through each prompting step:

 - Select a photo in the camera roll.

 - Drag your finger across the mouth of the animal.

 - Hit the white recording button and when prompted share the information about the animal.

 - Save to camera roll or other sharing options.